 Once again, Hot Ones has graced us with an all new Last Dab hot sauce.
 This one has been deemed The Last Dab Apollo, owing to the all new pepper variety used in the sauce.

 The Apollo pepper is an illusive and mysterious new pepper variety bred by, you guessed it, Smokin’ Ed Currie.
-Ed has been involved with the recent The Last Dab sauces and is as famous as they come in the hot pepper community.
-He did, after all, develop the Carolina Reaper pepper, the world’s hottest (officially recognized) pepper.
+Ed has been involved with several of the recent Last Dab sauces and is as famous as they come in the hot pepper community.

 Watch Us Taste Apollo Hot Sauce: